 This driver depends on GDAL/OGR being built with the Xerces XML parsing library.

-A GFS template and a corresponding PostgreSQL schema of the full NAS schema are part of norGIS ALKIS-Import (also featuring a shell script and PyQt frontend which ease the import).
-The two files were generated using xmi2db (fork of xmi2db) from the official application schema.
+The GFS templates and PostgreSQL schemas are part of norGIS ALKIS-Import (also featuring a shell script and PyQt frontend which ease the import).
+There are currently two versions:

-New in 2.3 is also the option NAS_NO_RELATION_LAYER that allows disabling populating the table alkis_beziehungen.
-The information found there is redundant to the relation fields also contained in original elements/tables.
-Enabling the option also makes progress reporting available.
+In GDAL 3.8 the creation of the relation layer alkis_beziehungen was removed.
+Prior the configuration option NAS_NO_RELATION_LAYER allowed to disable its population - which was default in ALKIS-Import.
+The information found there was redundant to the relation fields also contained in original elements/tables.
+Enabling the option also made progress reporting available.

 This driver was implemented within the context of the PostNAS project, which has more information on its use and other related projects.